-Research shows patients often don’t understand medical information.
+Patients often don’t understand medical information.

-One study found patients and family caregivers often don’t realize they have misunderstood medical information.
+One study found patients and family caregivers often on’t realize they have misunderstood medical information.
 Researchers interviewed patients and caregivers as they left the emergency department (ED) to discern if they understood 4 important topics: the diagnosis and cause; ED care; post-ED care; and follow-up instructions.
 The researchers found that 78% did not adequately understand at least 1 of these 4 subjects.
 Furthermore, 51% didn’t understand 2 or more subjects.
 However, only 20% of those surveyed realized they did not properly understand everything they were told.

-Research shows doctors often don’t realize their patients don’t understand medical information.
+Doctors often don’t realize their patients don’t understand medical information.

-Another study found that doctors were often not aware of the patient’s level of understanding.
+Another study found that doctors were often not aware of a patient’s level of understanding.
 In the study, which surveyed 43 doctors and 89 patients, 77% of the doctors though their patients “understood their diagnosis at least somewhat well”.
 However, when the patients were surveyed, only 57% of the patients understood their diagnosis.
 Moreover, only 58% of patients thought that doctors always explained things in an understandable way, yet 21% of doctors said they always provide “explanations of some kind”.

 How does low health literacy impact patients?